gnab/remark-term/README.md

 Navigating to [localhost:3000](http://localhost:3000) will take you to a slideshow with a terminal in it.

-Only connections from localhost is allowed.
+Only connections from localhost are allowed.